The Missing Cross to Purity

 Let all ungracious, light, unseasoned expressions,

-be kept out of your minds and mouths, which edify not the new life;
+be kept out of your minds and mouths, which do not edify the new life;

-and keep single unto God, and single hearted to man,
+and keep single to God, and single hearted to man,

 and plain in all things, and low.